PSModule/Fonts/README.md

 # Fonts

 This is a PowerShell module for managing fonts.
-It allows you to install, uninstall and list fonts on the system and user contexts.
+It helps you to install, uninstall and list fonts on the system.

 ## Prerequisites